Ahmad-Hazrati/drf_api_littleangels/README.md

 ### Code
 - The code used for most parts of the website is taken from the [PP5 Walkthrough Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+RA101+2021_T3/courseware/70a8c55db0504bbdb5bcc3bfcf580080/953cd4e5015f483bb05263db3e740e19/).
-- The code used for events and bookings api are written with the support of mentor.
+- The code used for events and bookings api are written with the support of the mentor.

 ## Acknowledgements
 - Thanks to my Code Institute mentor Ms. Juliia Konovalov for her guidance, insight, and constant confidence boost to help me in the right direction.
 - Thanks to Code Institute for material and support (Tutor Assistance), Slack Community, and other valuable online resources.
+- Some insight and help also taken stack overflows.
 <br><br>
 <a href="#contents">BACK TO CONTENTS 🔼</a>